 Inflation is a scary factor in planning for retirement since it is completely out of our control.
 The result of Inflation is that you can buy less with the same amount of money.

-Inflation is why 2 million won’t buy anywhere near as much as it used to in the good old days.
+Inflation is why 2 million won’t buy anywhere near as much as it used to.
+Historically, inflation has been about 3% a year.

 Lifestyle inflation is another consideration for retirement planning.
 It refers to the habit of spending more money as your wealth increases.